 If you wait long enough, you get a scene where two guys meet up on the bridge.
 One of them has a knife he just committed a felony with and thinks about throwing it in the water.
 If he dropped it, it'd be right next to Guybrush.
 He decides to keep it and walk away.

 Monkey Island 2: LeChuck's Revenge.
 At a certain point you have to find something to turn off a pump to reveal a pathway behind a waterfall.
 The solution was to plug a hypnotised monkey into the pump and turning its tail.
 Yup, it's a monkey wrench.
-(Bonus points for non-English players - that's not a puzzle that translates very well.)
+(Bonus points for non-English players - that's not a puzzle that translates very well.)note There's a slight exception to the Spanish version of the game, as the Phatt Library contains a book "101 uses for monkeys", which explains that monkeys can be used as "english wrenchs", the spanish equivalent of "monkey wrenchs"

 Also in the second game, near the end you have to use an elevator, but the door won't close because the combined weight of Guybrush and a huge immovable crate exceed the weight limit.
 Guybrush has to be holding a balloon and two surgical gloves filled with helium in order to be light enough to ride the elevator.